Create social change

 All MBA students must complete six foundational courses (three credits each) that provide a knowledge of business and management with topics in marketing, human resources and financial accountability.
 You also will complete nine electives credits and receive nine credits from Amani Institute's social innovation management program.
 In this program you will first take Lynn’s MBA foundation courses, on campus or online.
-Then, complete Amani Institute’s nine-month program, which is a combination of online and in-person courses in Nairobi, Kenya, or São Paulo, Brazil.
+Then, complete Amani Institute’s nine-month program, which is a combination of online and in-person courses in India or São Paulo, Brazil.

-As a student in this program, you will experience a signature personal development curriculum, learn how to design innovative solutions for problems you care about, participate in a customized apprenticeship in an organization of your interest, take inspiring field trips to beautiful locations inside Kenya or Brazil, and extend your global network.
+As a student in this program, you will experience a signature personal development curriculum, learn how to design innovative solutions for problems you care about, participate in a customized apprenticeship in an organization of your interest, take inspiring field trips to beautiful locations inside India or Brazil, and extend your global network.